-Sales out of insolvency proceedings or enforcement scenarios: Where insolvency office-holders have been appointed or a creditor has appointed a receiver, it will be necessary for any party dealing with the office-holder or receiver to satisfy themselves as to the powers these third parties have in respect of the company, as well as the residual rights or obligations on the directors of the company (if any), and the process for any purchase of assets from an insolvency office-holder or receiver (and the limited buyer protections available in such cases).
+Sales out of insolvency proceedings or enforcement scenarios: Where insolvency office-holders have been appointed or a creditor has appointed a receiver, it will be necessary for any parties dealing with the office-holder or receiver to satisfy themselves as to the powers these third parties have in respect of the company, as well as the residual rights or obligations of the directors of the company (if any), and the process for any purchase of assets from an insolvency office-holder or receiver (and the limited buyer protections available in such cases).
 Invariably, these differ depending on the particular process, and the local laws of the jurisdiction in question.

 Implications for listed companies: Solvent restructurings intra-group often will not have any implications under the relevant listing rules if they are wholly intra-group.
 Where third parties have interests, the application of the rules should be considered.
-Similarly, if a company is in financial difficulties, in breach of its external financing facilities or on the verge of insolvency, these will all have implications under the listing rules in many jurisdictions (e.g. in terms of market announcements required to be made) and specific advice should be sought.
+Similarly, if a company is in financial difficulties, in breach of its external financing facilities or on the verge of insolvency, these will all have implications under the listing rules in many jurisdictions (e.g. in terms of market announcements required to be made) and specific advice should be sought promptly.